a20r/roshelper/README.md

 # Examples
 `roshelper` can reduce the amount of code you write and make it look less shit.
 Below is an example of how shit your code will look if you just use rospy.
+This ROS node has three publishers and three subscribers.
+Two pub / sub pairs are sending and receiving Int64s and one pub / sub pair is sending and receiving a string.

 ```python
 import rospy